ARMmbed/mbed-os-tools/docs/QUICKSTART.md

       # Stop serial port in background initiated with selftest.dump_serial() method
       selftest.dump_serial_end()
       ```

+      ```python
+      # Read test configuration data passed to host test from command line (option --test-cfg)
+      test_cfg = self.mbed.test_cfg
+      ```
+      Note: You can pass extra test configuration data to host tests.
+Define JSON formated file and use command line option ```--test-cfg``` to define path for that file.
+JSON test configuration file will be loaded (if possible) from file and stored in above data structure.
+This is very flexible feature but limits users to define only one JSON configuration file.

 3. Implement the ```rtc_auto.py``` host test script body according to your test flow (below is an existing example for RTC test):
   ```python